 # comment and review:

-Since it is required that users should be able to review locatons, comment on friends’ reviews and also rate these reviews, a comment and review table was created.
+Since it is required that users should be able to review locations, comment on friends’ reviews and also rate these reviews, a comment and review table was created.
 For review table (containing review_id, rating, location_id, user_id, review_text), review_id was set as the primary key since it is supposed to be unique. review_id, location_id and user_id are foreign keys.
 The comment table (containing comment_id, review_id, user_id, comment_text) has comment_id as the primary key. user_id is referencing to the user table. review_id in comment table was set as unique value since it is a foreign key for review_id in review table.

 # checkins: